 It’s essential knowledge for anyone in the UK PR industry.
 So, Canterbury Christ Church University’s Kristine Pole (pictured right), the study’s co-author, outlined the key takeaways in an exclusive Cision webinar yesterday.

-With help from Becky Lucas (pictured left), GQ’s insight and strategy editor, and Cision’s Philip Smith, she took an in-depth look at how the latest social media trends are impacting journalists’ lives.
+With help from Cision’s Philip Smith and Becky Lucas (pictured left), GQ’s insight and strategy editor, she took an in-depth look at how social media trends are impacting journalists’ lives.

 Twitter is no longer No. 1 for journalists